AntonLevo/faultystudentrecord/report.md

 Our disclosure deadline for publicly disclosing a vulnerability is: 90 days after the first report to the project team.

 We **appreciate the hard work** maintainers put into fixing vulnerabilities and understand that sometimes more time is required to properly address an issue.
-We want project maintainers to succeed and because of that we are always open to discuss our disclosure policy to fit your specific requirements, when warranted.
+We want project maintainers to succeed and because of that, we are always open to discuss our disclosure policy to fit your specific requirements, when warranted.